Transmet92/Large-Hash-CUDA-Collider/README.md

 When the program is launched, the file "NativesGPU.txt" is created in your desktop, the collisions is append to this file.

-Bench on GTX 760 : ~3.5 Millions Hashs per second</br>
+Bench on GTX 760 : ~3.5 Millions Hashes per second</br>
-Bench on GTX 1080 : ~11 Millions Hashs per second</br>
+Bench on GTX 1080 : ~11 Millions Hashes per second</br>

 You can customise the dictionnaries and update the array of unknowns hashs.